brightzheng100/vi-people-counting-example/IEAM.md

 ### The IEAM Hub

-We can visualize the Edge Nodes and services through IEAM Hub.
+We can visualize the managed Edge Nodes and services through IEAM Hub.

 For example: